secretsciencelab/secretcampfire/README.md

 # secretblogr

-An immortal, lightweight microblogging system that...
+An immortal, lightweight, community-hosted microblogging system that...
 - supports tumblr features like `reblog`, `follow` and an infinite-scroll `dashboard` feed
 - is built with 100% free (but industry-grade) services, so it costs you nothing to run your blog forever
 - can never be killed, because you own and control: